Hunting Cape buffalo in South Africa

-The sheer thrill of seeing a hunter shiver with anticipation when the words Cape buffalo are mentioned is an indication of the high regard these animals demand from hunters all over the world.
+The wry smile from a hunter when the words Cape buffalo are mentioned indicates the high regard these animals demand from hunters all over the world.

-Cape buffalo are mean, revengeful and downright nasty animals in general but particularly become more annoyed when wounded.
+Cape buffalo are mean, vengeful and downright nasty animals in general.
+They particularly become more annoyed when wounded.
 Consequently, always use enough gun when hunting Cape buffalo.

 Be safe, be sure and enjoy being incredibly aware of your surroundings on your Cape buffalo hunt.